Dynamical Masses and Ages of Sirius-like Systems

 \subsection{Cooling Age}

 The cooling age of a WD relates primarily to the starting condition of cooling (decided by its mass) and by how much it has cooled (its present effective temperature).
 A dynamical mass alone does not constrain the cooling age, but when paired with a {\Teff} measurement or multi-band photometry, it tightens existing constraints.
-We perform multi-dimensional linear interpolation on the latest generation of Montr{\'e}al cooling sequences\footnote{http://www.astro.umontreal.ca/~bergeron/CoolingModels} \citep{Bedard_2020} to compute the cooling age from dynamical mass and other parameters.
+We perform multi-dimensional linear interpolation on the latest generation of Montr{\'e}al cooling sequences\footnote{http://www.astro.umontreal.ca/~bergeron/CoolingModels} \citep{Bedard_2020} to compute the cooling age from dynamical mass and other parameters, assuming a pure-hydrogen (DA) atmosphere and a C/O core.
 The synthetic photometry in the Montr{\'e}al cooling sequences is computed using prescriptions in \cite{Holberg_2006} and relies on models of \cite{Blouin_2018}, \cite{Tremblay_2011}, and \cite{Bedard_2020} for low, intermediate, and high-temperature DA WDs, respectively.
 Our interpolation method is similar to that in \cite{Kiman_2022}.